webplatform/docs/concepts/mobile_web/mobile_web/index.md

 == Mobile web technologies ==

-Your knowledge of Web Standards as applied to creating traditional web sites can easily be applied to developing mobile sites.
+Your knowledge of Web Standards as applied to creating traditional websites can easily be applied to developing mobile sites.
 There are however some additional acronyms and a bit of history to fully understand where we are today and how we got here.
 Depending on your target audience and the types of phones they are using, you might just be able to stick to standard HTML and CSS, or you might need to take a step back to something different.

 === WML ===